 JOHN: That’s okay.

-CAESAR: So one day I really got tired, I got on my knees and I asked God...You know, God, I don't have any control...
+QUESTION: So one day I really got tired, I got on my knees and I asked God, “You know, God?
+I ain’t got no control over my life.”

-JOHN: Step up to the mike a little bit, Caesar.
+JOHN: Step up to the mic a little bit, Caesar.

-QUESTIONER: I have a question about the verse on Psalms 37:25 it says, “I have been young and now I’m old, yet have I not seen the righteous forsaken, nor his seed begging bread.”
-And in so many years as a Christian I’ve been involved with supporting missions and everything, and I have met a lot of people, especially servants of the Lord that are so faithful preaching the Word to the point of starvation.
-How can... can you make me understand why?
+QUESTION: Hi, Pastor John.
+About the verse on Psalms 37:25 that says, “I have been young and now I’m old, yet have I not seen the righteous forsaken, nor his seed begging bread.”
+And in so many years as a Christian, I’ve been involved with supporting missions and everything, and I have met a lot of people, especially servants of the Lord that are so faithful, preaching the Word to the point of starvation.
+How can - can you make me understand why?

 Just very quick.
 I’m only going to take one more question, so you decide, Kevin, which one.
 Go ahead, sir, on the left over here.

-JOHN: I’ve been the pastor of this church since 1969 and so...(Applause)...that’s a very long time...1969.
-This is coming up on forty years, next year I’ll have my fortieth anniversary.
-Thank you...thank you, Bill.
+JOHN: I’ve been the pastor of this church since 1969 and so that’s a very long time, 1969, so - what?
+It’s forty years, coming up on forty years.
+Next year I’ll have my fortieth anniversary, uh-huh.
+Thank you.
+Thank you, Bill.

-Father, we do thank You for just the opportunity, interact and fellowship with and look at Your Word.
-Thank You for these folks and for the testimonies.
-We’ve heard of Your grace tonight, just the joy of the truth working in their lives.
-Lord, we would ask that You keep bringing to this church the new in Christ.
-We celebrated tonight the little babies, new life physically.
+Father, we do thank you for just the opportunity to interact and fellowship with and look at your Word.
+Thank you for these folks and for the testimonies.
+We’ve heard of your grace tonight, just the joy of the truth working in their lives.
+Lord, we would ask that you keep bringing to this church the new in Christ.
+We celebrated tonight the little babies’ new life physically.
 We also celebrate new life spiritually.
-Continue to grow Your church to Your glory.
+Continue to grow your church to your glory.
 Give us a great evening of fellowship out on the plaza.
-May we rejoice in songs of faith, we pray in Christ’s name.
+May we rejoice in the songs of faith.
+We pray in Christ’s name.
 Amen.